brillout/awesome-vue-refactor/README.md

   - [vue-remote](https://github.com/MacArthurJustin/vue-remote) not sure what the added value is
   - [vue-instagram](https://github.com/kevinongko/vue-instagram) should say that it supports v2
   - [vue-wamp](https://github.com/lajosbencz/vue-wamp) good (although it should state its v2 support)
+  - [vue-apollo](https://github.com/Akryum/vue-apollo) A small library for fetching data via Apollo / GraphQL in Vue (1.x and 2.x) by @Akryum TOREVIEW

 - #### State Management